-Accordingly, if you know that your removable drive uses a different file system – then it is best to use a third-party utility to open your flash drive in Windows, otherwise, you will 100% get a RAW drive.
-For example, to open a drive formatted in APFS you can use a program from Paragon Software, which adds support for this file system to OS Windows.
+Accordingly, if you know that your flash drive uses a different file system – then it is best to use a third-party utility to open it in Windows, otherwise, you will 100% get a RAW drive.
+For example, to open a memory card formatted in APFS you can use a program from Paragon Software, which adds support for this file system to OS Windows.
 You can download the program from the official site.

-In addition, the following messages also tell you that your drive has become RAW:
+In addition, the following messages also tell you that your flash drive has become RAW:

-“You need to format the disk in drive before you can use it.
+“You need to format the flash drive before you can use it.
 Do you want to format it?”

-“The disk on disk X is not formatted.
+“The flash drive is not formatted.
 Do you want to format it?”

-“There was an error accessing disk X: the disk is not formatted”
+“There was an error accessing the flash drive X: the USB drive is not formatted”

 “The file system type is RAW.
-CHKDSK is not available for RAW disks”
+CHKDSK is not available for RAW drives”

-When your drive’s file system changes to RAW, it becomes unreadable, which means that you cannot view the contents of the drive using standard tools.
+When your USB flash drive’s file system changes to RAW, it becomes unreadable, which means that you cannot view the contents of the pen drive using standard tools.
 It means that you will not be able to access the data stored on it.

-Since a RAW disk is a file system fault, it is possible to repair it without losing the information.
-The process of repairing a RAW disk is described in detail in the following paragraphs of this article.
+Since a RAW error is a file system fault, it is possible to repair it without losing the information.
+The process of repairing a RAW memory card is described in detail in the following paragraphs of this article.

 Using formatting to fix a RAW error

-Probably the easiest way to fix a RAW disk is to format it.
-During this process, a new file system will be created on the disk, which will be completely ready for use by your operating system.
+Probably the easiest way to fix a RAW flash drive is to format it.
+During this process, a new file system will be created on the USB drive, which will be completely ready for use by your operating system.

-However, this method assumes the complete deletion of all data that was stored on the removable drive – respectively, if your flash drive stored important information – you should not use formatting to fix a RAW disk.
+However, this method assumes the complete deletion of all data that was stored on the flash drive – respectively, if your it stored important information – you should not use formatting to fix a RAW error.

 This method is suitable for those whose flash drive has stopped working and who want to quickly get it working again despite the data loss.

-Step 2: In the window that opens select the type of the new file system (preferably NTFS or exFAT).
-In addition, you can also enter a new name for your removable drive if you like.
+Step 2: In the window that opens select the type of the new file system (preferably NTFS, FAT or exFAT).
+In addition, you can also enter a new name for your flash drive if you want.

 When everything is set up – just click “Start” to begin the formatting process.

-When the process is finished – all the data on your disk will be erased, a new file system will be created and you will be able to use it again for your purposes.
+When the process is finished – all the data on your flash drive will be erased, a new file system will be created and you will be able to use it again for your purposes.

-Converting a RAW disk using the command prompt
+Converting a RAW flash drive using the command prompt

-The point is that sometimes an error occurs when formatting a disk using Windows Explorer:
+The point is that sometimes an error occurs when formatting a USB drive or memory card using Windows Explorer: